Ali Sayad Shirazi: Controversy

 Ali Sayyad Shirazi (with Mohsen Rezaee, and Ali Akbar Hashemi Rafsanjani) was seen as among "the most hawkish of Iran’s military and civilian leaders, and those who most clearly advocated for continuing the war into Iraq."

-In July 1986, Shirazi and Mohsen Rezaee, the commander of the IRGC at the time, clashed "violently" over what policy and military strategy should be adopted in the Iran-Iraq War.
+In July 1986, Shirazi and Mohsen Rezaee, the commander of the IRGC at the time, clashed "violently" over what policy and military strategy should be adopted in the Iran–Iraq War.
 When this rivalry became public, the supreme leader met them in his residence on 19 July 1986 and urged them to "seek unity", telling them "You must endeavor, not to think in terms of being members of the Armed Forces or those of the Guards Corps or of the Basij forces. ...
 We must understand that if there were to be any disputes among you ... not only are we doomed here and now, but we also are guilty before God."
 Both Shirazi and Rezaie were appointed to the Supreme Defense Council; however, within three weeks, Shirazi was dismissed from his position as commander of the ground forces, while Rezaie maintained his operational command responsibilities.

 Assassination

 On 10 April 1999, 6:45 local time, Shirazi was assassinated outside his house while on his way to work by an assailant from MEK.
 His assassin was disguised as a street sweeper.
 Ali Khamenei issued a message on Shirazi's martyrdom.
-Iranian ex-President Khatami described him as "a selfless commander of Islam and honorable son of Iran."
-A MEK spokesman said that Shirazi had been targeted because of "purging and executing military personnel and for the deaths of hundreds of thousands of child soldiers during the Iran-Iraq War, in which he commanded Iran's ground forces."
+A MEK spokesman said that Shirazi had been targeted because of "purging and executing military personnel and for the deaths of hundreds of thousands of child soldiers during the Iran–Iraq War, in which he commanded Iran's ground forces."